Argyrophis diardii

-Argyrophis diardii, commonly known as Diard's blind snake, the Indochinese blind snake, the large blind snake, or the large worm snake, is a species of harmless snake in the family Typhlopidae.
-The species is endemic to South Asia and Southeast Asia.
+Argyrophis diardii, commonly known as Diard's blind snake, the Indochinese blind snake, the large blind snake, and the large worm snake, is a species of harmless snake in the family Typhlopidae.
+The species is native to South Asia and Southeast Asia.
 There are two recognized subspecies.

 Taxonomy

-A. diardii was first described by Hermann Schlegel in 1839, as Typhlops Diardii.
+Argyrophis diardii was first described by German herpetologist Hermann Schlegel in 1839, as Typhlops Diardii.
 The type locality of Schlegel's specimen was "Cochinchina [southern Vietnam]".
 Saint Girons (1972: 32) described it as "Cochinchina sans certitude [southern Vietnam without certainty]", and Hahn (1980: 56) as "East Indies".

 Etymology

 Both the specific name, diardii, and the common name, "Diard's blindsnake", are in honor of French naturalist Pierre-Médard Diard.

+The synonym, Typhlops Mülleri Schlegel, 1839, was named in honor of German naturalist Salomon Müller.

 Subspecies

-Two subspecies of Typhlops diardii are recognized as being valid, including the nominotypical subspecies:
+Two subspecies of Argyrophis diardii are recognized as being valid, including the nominotypical subspecies: